GSA/inventory-app/README.md

 for available commands. `ipdb` is preferred for styling/readability reasons, but `pdb` will work as well.

-_Note: you can configure multiple extensions, but you will need to add pip installation_ _of all locally mapped folder, as is already handled for `EXT_PATH` on line 45 of `start.sh`._

 **Make sure you remove all pdb statements before commiting to any repository!**

 ### Tests